 Children: If your loved one was not survived by a spouse, then the children of the deceased have the claim and right to file suit.
 They would then split the award evenly.

-Estate: If none of the above have survived, then the Estate has the wrongful death claim and holds the benefits of that claim for whomever is the next of kin under probate law.
+Estate: If none of the above have survived, then the Estate has the wrongful death claim and holds the benefits of that claim for whoever is the next of kin under probate law.

-The determination of who has the claim and right to file suit is determined at the time of death not at the time of the injury.
-It is a rare instance where this comes up but you can see the potential issue if a surviving heir who otherwise has the claim dies after injury to the relative but before the relatives death.
+The determination of who has the claim and right to file suit and recover compensation via wrongful death settlements or verdicts is determined at the time of death, not at the time of the injury.
+It is a rare instance where this comes up but you can see the potential issue if a surviving heir who otherwise has the claim dies after injury to the relative but before the relatives’ death.
 You can read this California wrongful death guide to see how the law may apply different there.

 The first factor a jury can take into consideration in arriving at a value of life is all economic loss due to the cutting short of his or her life.
 For example, if the deceased had a salaried position and was making $100,000.00 a year and was 35 at the time of his or her death, the jury could hear evidence of how many more working years the deceased had left times $100,000.00 a year.
 In addition, the deceased may have been receiving 401K matching benefits or yearly bonus etc. All of this is the economic impact of the loss.
 The jury does not have to take these figures into account but they can.

 The second factor a jury can take into consideration in arriving at a value of the life is the non-economic loss.
 The jury can take this factor into consideration along with the economic factors or without the economic factors.
 Here, the evidence of value is the loss of enjoyment of the rest of the deceased’s natural life.
 Again, this would include a determination first of the life expectancy of the deceased.
 Then the jury hears evidence from relatives and friends of how the deceased lived his or her life.
-What they liked to do.
-Who were they taking care of etc. How healthy were they.
+What they liked to do?
+Who were they taking care of?
+How healthy were they?